Analysis | Trump’s callous alleged comments about military veterans vs. what he’s said very publicly

 Again, the “I like people who weren’t captured” quote applies here.
 (Bush wasn’t captured; Trump’s comments suggest he also might not respect people being shot down.)
 A former senior administration official confirmed to The Post that Trump frequently derided soldiers who were captured and missing in action as “losers.”

 Trump also attacked Bush from time to time over the years, though nothing along the lines of his attacks on McCain.
-And he publicly offered laudatory comments after Bush’s 2018 death.
+He publicly offered laudatory comments after Bush’s 2018 death.

 In light of this, a reporter asked him the day after Bush died, “Do you regret any of your comments about George H.W.
 Bush or the Bush family?”
 Trump listened to the question, paused and dismissed the reporters in the room without answering.

-John Kelly’s son, and “suckers”
+John Kelly’s son and “suckers”

 A particularly poignant section deals with Trump visiting the gravesite of his then-chief of staff John Kelly’s son, who was killed in Afghanistan in 2010: